Oath of Allegiance (Australia): Governor-general

+Prime minister, ministers and parliamentary secretaries

-In addition to swearing the Oath of Allegiance upon becoming a member of parliament, the Prime Minister, ministers and parliamentary secretaries also recite an Oath of Office upon entering office.
-The wording of this oath is not prescribed within the constitution and is ultimately determined by the prime minister of the day.
-Traditionally, the oath has repeated the swearing of allegiance to the sovereign, although this is not required.
-The current Oath of Office is:
+In addition to swearing the oath or affirmation of allegiance upon becoming a parliamentarian, the prime minister, ministers and parliamentary secretaries also recite an oath or affirmation of office upon entering office.
+The wording of this oath or affirmation is not prescribed within the constitution and is ultimately determined by the prime minister of the day.
+Traditionally, the oath or affirmation has repeated the swearing of allegiance to the sovereign, although this is not required and every Labor prime minister since Paul Keating has not done so.
+The affirmation of office below recited by Anthony Albanese was notable for not mentioning God or the monarch:

 Armed forces

 The oath taken by a member of the navy, army or air force is: